LeqitLama/Discord-Bot-Website/readme.md

   - [x] Feedback and suggestion system

 Please note that the roadmap is subject to change based on user feedback and project priorities.
 Keep an eye on this section for the latest updates!

+## Star Goals

+We're incredibly grateful for all the stars and support from our community!
+GitHub stars help increase our project's visibility and show us how many people value our work.
+To make our development journey more collaborative and open, we've set a few star milestones that will trigger special actions from our side:

+- **50 Stars**: We'll release a set of custom themes for the website template.
+- **150 Stars**: We'll host a community poll to decide on the next big feature.
+- **250 Stars**: We'll make an Giveaway, where we create a complete Custom Website for one of you!

+If you like our project and want to see it grow, consider giving us a ⭐️ [star on GitHub](https://github.com/LeqitLama/Discord-Bot-Website).

+Let's achieve these goals together and make this project even more amazing!